Fingerkrampf/Pi_Node_Win_Setup_Helper_GUI/README.md

 * **Operating System:** Windows 11
     * ⚠️ **Note:** This script has been **tested exclusively on Windows 11**.
 It may work on Windows 10, but this has not been verified and is not guaranteed.
 * **Installation Type:** For the script to function correctly, a **fresh, full, and genuine Windows installation** is required.
 The script may not work properly on modified or "Lite" versions of Windows, as essential system components could be missing.
-* **Server:** An Ubuntu server with a public IPv4 address must be available.
+* **Server:** An Ubuntu server with a public IPv4 address and root access must be available.
 ---

 ### 🚀 Usage

 1. Download the `Pi_Node_Win_Setup_Helper_GUI.exe` from the [Releases section](https://github.com/Fingerkrampf/Pi_Node_Win_Setup_Helper_GUI).
 2. Run the file as an administrator.
-The script will attempt to request these permissions itself if they are missing.
+The tool will attempt to request these permissions itself if they are missing.
 3. The user interface displays the status of each component:
     * ✅ **Green Checkmark:** The component is already correctly installed or configured.
     * ❌ **Red Cross:** The component is missing or needs to be configured.